Migrating students – or not

 The British approach to immigration is daft in a general way.
 But its impact on universities, which badly need the revenues from overseas students as well as the important benefits derived from an education open to multi-cultural influences, is horrendous.
 As the UK gets a reputation for hostility to foreign students – and this is already happening – it is jettisoning some of the most important values of a civilised education system, as well as some of the economic benefits.

 Speaking from Scotland, I hope (as I have said before) that student migration becomes an issue for the Scottish parliament.
-The Westminster government has shown that it cannot handle it objectively.Explore posts in the same categories: higher education, religion comment below, or link to this permanent URL from your own site.
+The Westminster government has shown that it cannot handle it objectively.higher education, religion comment below, or link to this permanent URL from your own site.